Back to Blog

 Frequently Asked Questions

 What time does Barry Manilow typically take the stage?
-Doors for Barry Manilow concerts usually open around 1.5 to 2 hours before the show's advertised start time, often around 6:00 PM or 7:00 PM for an 8:00 PM show.
-If there's an opening act (though rare for his solo dates), they would typically perform for 30-45 minutes.
-Barry Manilow himself usually begins his performance about 15-30 minutes after the advertised start time, with the show concluding around 10:00 PM to 10:30 PM.
+While specific times can vary, doors for Barry Manilow concerts usually open around 1.5 to 2 hours before the show’s advertised start time.
+If there’s an opening act, they might perform for 30-45 minutes.
+Barry Manilow himself typically takes the stage approximately 15-30 minutes after any opening act, or around 8:00 PM to 8:30 PM if there is no support.
+The show generally concludes around 10:00 PM to 10:30 PM, allowing for encores.

 What songs will Barry Manilow play?
-Barry Manilow's setlists are a delightful blend of his greatest hits, which are a must for any concert.
-Expect to hear classics like "Mandy," "I Write the Songs," "Copacabana," "Can't Smile Without You," and "Looks Like We Made It."
-He often includes fan favorites from albums like Even Now and may sprinkle in some lesser-known gems or covers to surprise his dedicated audience.
-While the core hits are consistent, there's always a touch of improvisation and variation.
+Barry Manilow’s setlists are a delightful mix of his most beloved chart-topping hits and cherished album tracks.
+Expect to hear anthems like "Copacabana," "Mandy," "I Write the Songs," "Can't Smile Without You," "Looks Like We Made It," and "Somewhere Down the Road."
+He often includes medleys and sometimes surprises with deeper cuts or fan favorites that may not have been singles.
+While there might be slight variations, the core of his biggest hits is a given.

 Photography and video policies?
-Generally, small, non-professional cameras and cell phones are permitted for personal use.
-However, flash photography, professional camera equipment (with detachable lenses), and video recording are usually prohibited to avoid disturbing other guests and performers.
-Always check the venue's specific policy on their website closer to the event date.
+Generally, personal (non-professional) cameras and mobile phones are permitted for casual use (photos and short videos) during Barry Manilow concerts.
+However, professional cameras with detachable lenses, video recording devices, and selfie sticks are usually prohibited.
+It is always advisable to check the venue’s specific policy on their website prior to arrival, as these can change.

 Bag and item restrictions?
-The Westgate Las Vegas Resort and Casino, like most venues, has restrictions on bag sizes.
-Small clutch purses are usually allowed, but larger backpacks, oversized bags, and briefcases are typically prohibited.
-Prohibited items often include weapons, outside food and beverages, and recording devices.
+The Westgate Las Vegas Resort and Casino, like most Vegas venues, has bag policies to ensure security.
+Small clutch bags or purses are typically allowed, but larger backpacks, duffel bags, and oversized purses are usually prohibited.
+There may also be restrictions on items such as outside food and beverages, weapons, and other potentially disruptive items.
+Check the venue’s website for their most current list of prohibited items.

 What's the refund policy?
-Refund policies are determined by the ticket vendor.
-In cases of cancellation by the artist or venue, full refunds are usually issued.
-For rescheduled dates, tickets are typically valid for the new date, with options for refunds if you cannot attend.
-It's crucial to review the terms and conditions at the point of purchase.
+Refund policies are generally dictated by the ticket vendor or promoter.
+In most cases, tickets are non-refundable unless the event is cancelled or rescheduled.
+If an event is rescheduled, tickets are usually valid for the new date.
+For cancellations, full refunds are typically issued.
+It is crucial to review the specific terms and conditions at the time of purchase.

 Parking situation near The International Theater at Westgate Las Vegas Resort and Casino?
-The Westgate Las Vegas Resort and Casino offers on-site parking, including self-parking and valet.
-However, parking can be limited and incur fees, especially on busy event nights.
-Arriving early is recommended.
-Alternative parking may be available at nearby resorts, but walking distances should be considered.
+The Westgate Las Vegas Resort and Casino offers on-site parking.
+However, parking availability can be limited and prices can fluctuate, especially on event nights.
+It is advisable to arrive early if driving or consider ride-sharing services or public transport.
+Valet parking may also be available.
+Check the Westgate's website for the most current parking rates and availability.

 ATMs and payment options?
-ATMs are readily available within the Westgate Las Vegas Resort and Casino.
-Most bars, restaurants, and the box office accept major credit and debit cards.
-However, having some cash on hand for smaller purchases or tips can be convenient.
-Venue pricing for food and beverages will be in line with typical Las Vegas resort rates.
+ATMs are readily available throughout the Westgate Las Vegas Resort and Casino for cash withdrawals.
+Most bars, restaurants, and merchandise stands within the venue accept major credit and debit cards.
+However, it’s always a good idea to have some cash on hand for smaller purchases, tips, or if any vendors operate on a cash-only basis.

 Top Tips for Barry Manilow at The International Theater at Westgate Las Vegas Resort and Casino